Header Banner

-How To: Mix gradients with a gradient mixer in the lab
+How to Mix gradients with a gradient mixer in the lab

 The Department of Biological Sciences at the University of Alberta brings you this video tutorial specifically relevant to your student laboratory courses, specifically microbiology.
 If you're a student at any school of biology, this information will be helpful for learning how to mix gradients with a gradient mixer in the lab.